A content agency writing stories about technology

 Quill started in part from a quote in Ratatouille.
 Anton Ego, the critic, writes, “The world is often unkind to new talent, new creations.
 The new needs friends.”

 For startups, that’s now more true than ever before.
 Over the past two decades, moats from incumbent companies have solidified.
-Network effects are more unshakable, distribution channels more saturated, and switching costs more painful.
+Network effects are more powerful, distribution channels more saturated, and switching costs more painful.

 At Quill, we split our writing into two categories.
 Tangible and intangible.
 Content and narratives.